 It should be intuitive that volatility doesn't tell us much about whether or not we'll have enough money at retirement.
 We can also demonstrate the inequivalence of volatility and risk by showing that combining two very volatile assets – stocks and long treasury bonds – makes for a portfolio less risky than either asset in isolation, which I illustrated here.
 To get to that retirement number, we're probably going to need some risky assets like stocks, at least early on, as, generally speaking, risk and return are inextricably linked.

-In point of fact, we should want greater volatility on the upside, wherein a small handful of days of massive gains are usually responsible for the market’s performance over an entire year.
+In point of fact, we should want greater volatility on the upside, as that's where returns come from, and a small handful of days of massive gains are usually responsible for the market's performance over an entire year.
 Investors think they fear volatility, but they only complain or worry about it when it happens on the downside.
-I’d imagine you’d be hard-pressed to find an investor who, after seeing a highly volatile day of a 10% gain, would exclaim “my portfolio is too risky!”
+I'd imagine you'd be hard-pressed to find an investor who, after seeing a highly volatile day of a 10% gain, would exclaim “my portfolio is too risky!”

-In fairness, when casually comparing securities or asset types, volatility may be the best proxy we’ve got for talking about their relative riskiness, so I understand why people conflate the two terms.
-I also concede that volatility is itself a risk due to what we call “decay,” but that’s a story for another time.
-Stocks are much more volatile than bonds.
-We would say stocks are riskier than bonds.
+In fairness, when casually comparing securities or asset types, volatility may be the best proxy we've got for talking about their relative riskiness, so I understand why people conflate the two terms.
+I also concede that volatility is itself a risk due to what we call “decay,” but that's a story for another time.
+On average, stocks are much more volatile than bonds.
+We would also say stocks are riskier than bonds.
 That risk of uncertainty is a wide dispersion of possible outcomes.

 Once again, we can easily conclude that a well-diversified portfolio is the way to go when nearing retirement.

 A successful investing strategy requires that the investor is able to stick to it.
 Modern Portfolio Theory assumes all investors behave rationally and unemotionally.
 We know this isn't the case.